mhnaufal/sistem-perpustakaan/README.md

 - DB_PORT=3306
 - DB_DATABASE=sistem-perpustakaan

-In the example above we create database named sistem-perpustakaan which runs on Localhost (127.0.0.1) on port 3306
+In the example above we create a database called sistem-perpustakaan which runs on Localhost (127.0.0.1) port 3306

 #### 5. Generate secret key buat laravel
 ```